 Key Takeaways: When To Have Sex After D&C?

-➤ Wait at least two weeks to reduce infection risk.
+➤ Wait until bleeding stops to lower infection risk.

 ➤ Consult your doctor before resuming sexual activity.